brentstewart/nextpertise/content/posts/221115_leadership.md

 >Never attribute to malice what can be adequately explained by stupidity.
 > -  Hanlon's razor, perhaps a restatement from Winston Churchill

+__Extreme Ownership__ as a book is like a Mel Brooks movie - everyone remembers just the bits that hit it out of the park.
+Still, there's an undeniable relevation about leadership in this quote and I repeat it when mentoring young managers.

+> It's not what you preach, it's what you tolerate.
+> - Jocko Willink

 # On Gratitude
 I finish with the subject that has most influenced my "mature" years.
 I've worked to become a grateful person and to recognize that I'm blessed in myriad ways.
 To list just three: I have a wonderful wife and amazing children, I have friends around the world who want nothing but good for me, and I have the opportunity to do meaningful work.
 Focusing on those gifts has brought a peace and happiness to my life.